 Interesting TidBit: 50 Sfumature di Gusto- Literally translates to 50 Shades of Flavor

 50 Shades of Grey lovers rejoice, here in Florence is a restaurant whose theme is completely encompassed by the 50 Shades of Grey series.
 Seriously…there’s a red room of pain with the mirror on the ceiling, the dishes (I believe) are even themed after different parts of the book as well.
-Since they knew we were spending a pretty penny, they left us with an entire bottle of limoncello and meloncello at the end of dinner. considering the 4 of us each ate about the equivalent of a baby goat, it was needed.
+The restauraunt owners left us with an entire bottle of limoncello and meloncello at the end of dinner. considering the 4 of us each ate about the equivalent of a baby goat, it was needed.

-Possibly the most beautiful food I’ve ever eaten in my entire life and it was absolutely delicious…I wouldn’t say it is a restaurant I would frequent often, but definitely worth a visit for some good food and Italian-Style 50 Shades!
+Possibly the most beautifully arranged food I’ve ever eaten in my entire life and it was absolutely delicious…I wouldn’t say it is a restaurant I would frequent often, but definitely worth a visit for some good food and Italian-Style 50 Shades!

 - The streets are almost entirely cobblestone.
 This means they WILL destroy your shoes, and unless you’re a pro, I would recommend sticking to a chunky heel and leaving the stilettos at home.
 I have seen Italian women with a baby in one arm, a glass of wine in the other, arguing with her husband while walking down the street IN STILETTOS and looking fabulous…I hope to one day be at that level, but for now, I’ll stick to my chunky ankle-savers.